python/cpython/Doc/library/ssl.rst

-   Takes an instance ``sock`` of :class:`socket.socket`, and returns an instance of :class:`ssl.SSLSocket`, a subtype of :class:`socket.socket`, which wraps the underlying socket in an SSL context.
+   Takes an instance ``sock`` of :class:`socket.socket`, and returns an instance of :class:`ssl.SSLSocket`, a subtype of :class:`socket.socket`, which wraps the underlying socket in an SSL context.  ``sock`` must be a :data:`~socket.SOCK_STREAM` socket; other socket types are unsupported.

    For client-side sockets, the context construction is lazy; if the underlying socket isn't connected yet, the context construction will be performed after :meth:`connect` is called on the socket.
 For server-side sockets, if the socket has no remote peer, it is assumed to be a listening socket, and the server-side SSL wrapping is automatically performed on client connections accepted via the :meth:`accept` method.  :func:`wrap_socket` may raise :exc:`SSLError`.

    The ``keyfile`` and ``certfile`` parameters specify optional files which contain a certificate to be used to identify the local side of the